feloy/ng2-arithmetis/README.md

  - a square is selected from the rack
  - the selected square is put in the grid

+# The calculator service

+ This service, given a grid, the tiles already on it and a new tile, knows:

+ - if the new tile can be put in a given postion
+ - if some lines are completed with the new tile at given position

 # This is your [AngularAttack](https://www.angularattack.com) 2016 Repo